Quantum Phase diagrams and transitions for Chern topological insulators: Geometry

 Another standard theory for computing the mapping degree is as follows, see e.g.\ \cite[p 40ff]{BottTu}, and \cite{MilnorBook}.
 By Sard's Theorem, the set of critical values of a smooth map $f : M \to N$ between two manifolds has measure zero.
 Picking a regular point $q$ and a preimage $p$, the map $f$ is a local diffeomorphism $\phi_p$.
 Let $sgn(\phi_p)=\pm 1$ be the sign of the determinant of the Jacobian at $p$.
 I.e.\ $1$ if $\phi_p$ preserves orientation and $-1$ if it reverses orientation.
 The mapping degree is then given by

 Note in the non--compact case $f$ needs to be a proper map.

 Using this method for a map $f:B^n\to \R^{n+1}\setminus \{O\}$ considered in the homotopy class $\tilde f\in [B^n,S^n]$, one has to identify the $p\in \tilde f^{-1}$ at a regular point and the local orientation at these points.
 Being a local diffeomorphism, $f$ is an immersion and by Sard's theorem one can isotope the map to have transversal intersections on a set of measure $0$.
 This means that we have an immersion.
-After this preparation one can use the ray method, to compute the degree.
+After this preparation, one can use the ray method to compute the degree.
 For this consider the image $Im(f)\subset \R^3\setminus \{O\}$ and a ray $R=(0,\infty)\mathbf{v}, \mathbf{v}\in S^2$ which intersects $Im(f)$ transversely outside the locus of self--intersections.
 Then there is a bijection of points $p\in {\tilde f}^{-1}(\mathbf{v})\leftrightarrow R\cap Im(f)$.
 The local orientation can be found by computing the orientation of the frame $f_*(e_i),\mathbf{v}$ in $\R^{n+1}$, where $e_i$ is a basis of $TB_p$.

-Note that in physics literature the points $p\in {\tilde f}^{-1}(\mathbf{v})\leftrightarrow R\cap Im(f)$, especially for the choice of the positive z--axis as the ray are sometimes called pre-Dirac point.
-Dirac points are the points in $B^n$ that are preimages of the origin.
+Note that in physics literature the points $p\in {\tilde f}^{-1}(\mathbf{v})\leftrightarrow R\cap Im(f)$, especially for the choice of the positive z--axis as the ray are sometimes called pre-Dirac points.
+For maps $B^n\to \R^{n+1}$ Dirac/Weyl points are the points in $B^n$ that are preimages of the origin.
 Pre-Dirac points will already have two coordinates zero, whence the name.
-Acually, any points near the origin are worthy to be pre--Dirac points.
+A more robust definition would be, points near the origin that in the limit of the phase transition have the origin as their limit.

-Consider $g:B^n\to R^{n+1}\sim S^n$ ---here and in the following $\sim$ means homotopic--- and let $f=Sg, g:SB'\to S\R^{n}\setminus \{O\}\sim S^{n+1}$, then by the formula \eqref{eq:degree} $deg(f)=deg(g)$.
+Consider $g:B^n\to R^{n+1}\setminus \{O\}\sim S^n$ ---here and in the following $\sim$ means homotopic--- and let $f=Sg, g:SB'\to S\R^{n}\setminus \{O\}\sim S^{n+1}$, then by the formula \eqref{eq:degree} $deg(f)=deg(g)$.
 Again, by Hopf's Theorem, we always have that $f\sim Bg$ for some $g$ as the mapping degree is the only homotopy invariant.
 Specializing to a map $g:S^1\to \R^2\setminus \{O\}$, we can see that $deg(g)=wind_0(g)$ is the classical winding number around $0$ of $g$ viewed as a closed curve.
 If $g$ is in transverse position, this can be computed by the ray method with $\mathbf{v}\in S^1$.
 We then get for $f\sim Sg:SS^1=S^2\to S(\R^2\setminus \{O\})\sim SS^1=S^2$, $deg(f)=deg(g)$.